GeorgiRG/Minesweeper/README.md

 A basic clone of the Minesweeper game.
-Made with C++ and Qt
+Made with C++ and Qt.
+Currently in development